Umami Pot

 Step 2

 Grate only the yuzu zest, being careful not to include the white pith.
-After grating the required amount of zest, cut the yuzu in half and squeeze out its juice.
+After grating the required amount of zest, cut the yuzu in half and squeeze the juice into a small bowl.

 yuzu sorbet_instruction-3